Historic Houses & Gardens Breaks in Torquay

 Also, in the gardens are wonderful historic glass houses.
 One is a palm house and the other is an arid house for cacti.

-Perched above the banks of the River Dart, this wonderful Georgian house became Agatha Christie's holiday home in 1938 and remained her sanctuary until her death in 1976.
+Perched above the banks of the River Dart a short distance from Paignton, this wonderful Georgian house became Agatha Christie's holiday home in 1938 and remained her sanctuary until her death in 1976.
 It then remained her daughter's main residence until 2004/2005 when the property passed into the hands of the National Trust.Today, both the house and wonderful gardens are open for most of the year.

 This cliff top home was the holiday home of the D'Oyly Carte family and exemplifies the glamour of the jazz age.
 The house has an arts and crafts exterior whilst the interior is Art Deco.
 A particular feature of the property are the gardens that run down to the cliff path and to a cove below.